How Dentists Treat a Serious Tooth Infection

 Wisdom teeth can cause several different problems when they begin to grow in.
 It is common for them to break through the gum and become stranded due to lack of space.
 They may also come in crooked.
 Infections happen when the gums are broken due to the tooth attempting to grow in.
 Wisdom tooth infection treatment may include a filling or extraction.

-Can infected wisdom teeth cause numbness in mouth and nose?
+Can infected wisdom teeth cause numbness in the mouth and nose?

 Infections from wisdom teeth can spread to other parts of the face and head, although this is rare.
 Your dentist can determine when you need an extraction to deal with wisdom teeth issues.
 Be sure to attend routine dental appointments and plan an extra visit if you notice pain.
 Numbness can happen when teeth move in odd directions, as they may affect the nerves.